unneon/bioseqdb/README.md

 ## Docker

 Docker can be used to quickly spin up a PostgreSQL instance with the extension installed.
-To do so, run `docker run -d --name bioseqdb -e POSTGRES_PASSWORD=password -v bioseqdb:/var/lib/postgresql/data -p 5432:5432 unneon/bioseqdb`.
+To do so, run `docker run -d --name bioseqdb -e POSTGRES_PASSWORD=password -p 5432:5432 unneon/bioseqdb`.
 This will create and launch a instance in the background, to which you can connect using hostname `localhost`, port `5432`, username `postgres`, password `password` and database `postgres`.
 The data volume is persistent across reboots, and the container can be started again using `docker start bioseqdb`.

 ## Development